 de Luquillo

 Truly, bright suns once shone upon Luquillo—in the form of talented baseball teams that won a lot of games.
-The current Soles may find their situation a bit hopeless, but they know they could be in control of their destiny with just a couple more prospects to train into players of major-league caliber.
+The current Soles may find their situation hopeless, but they know they could be in control of their destiny with just a couple more prospects to train into players of caliber.

 FANS OF THE . . .